Effective Warm-Up Strategies for Brass Players

 Warm-Up vs. Maintenance

+Warm-up and maintenance serve different purposes.
 A maintenance routine is where longer-term development happens.
 It addresses technique, expands range, and builds endurance over time.
 It can be demanding, and at times intentionally so.

 Defining Efficiency